sethbrasile/ember-remodal/README.md

 # Beta!
-Until v1.0.0 expect possibly breaking changes even in point releases.
+I'll try not to break things, but until v1.0.0 expect possibly breaking changes even in point releases.
 I'm rapidly iterating and planning on hitting v1.0.0 by January 17th 2016.

 # ember-remodal
 [![Build Status](https://travis-ci.org/sethbrasile/ember-remodal.svg?branch=master)](https://travis-ci.org/sethbrasile/ember-remodal) [![npm version](https://badge.fury.io/js/ember-remodal.svg)](http://badge.fury.io/js/ember-remodal) [![Ember Observer Score](http://emberobserver.com/badges/ember-remodal.svg)](http://emberobserver.com/addons/ember-remodal)

-*This README is up-to-date and accurate as of ember-remodal v0.0.6*
+*This README is up-to-date and accurate as of ember-remodal v0.0.8*

 There are many modal addons for Ember, but most of them (in my experience) are only useful in a very specific situation.
 Often, when building large apps, you